-An artist active in the community, Dr. Oldmixon serves or has served on the board of the Shanti Foundation, Austin Poetry Society, Texas Folklife, and on the Community Council for the Humanities Institute at the University of Texas at Austin.
-She has served as guest editor for issues of Round Top Poetry Festival Anthology, Qarrtsiluni and Borderlands literary journals and is a regular moderator at the Texas Book Festival.
-She has also been a continual supporter of the Austin International Poetry Festival, for which she hosts venues on campus annually.
+An artist active in the community, Dr. Oldmixon is co-director of the Poetry at Round Top Festival, a prestigious poetry festival held annually in Round Top, TX.
+She serves or has served on the board of the Shanti Foundation, Austin Poetry Society, Texas Folklife, and on the Community Council for the Humanities Institute at the University of Texas at Austin.
+Dr. Oldmixon is a senior poetry editor for Tupelo Quarterly and has served as editor for issues of the Ilanot Review, Round Top Poetry Festival Anthology, Qarrtsiluni and Borderlands literary journals.
+A regular moderator at the Texas Book Festival, she has also been a continual supporter of the Austin International Poetry Festival, for which she hosts venues on campus annually.

-Dr. Oldmixon’s professional memberships include Council of Writing Program Administrators, NCTE/College Conference on College Composition and Communication, American Comparative Literature Association, Modern Language Association, Associated Writers and Writing Programs, and International Writing Centers Association.
+Dr. Oldmixon’s professional memberships include Council of Writing Program Administrators, NCTE/College Conference on College Composition and Communication, American Comparative Literature Association, Modern Language Association, Associated Writers and Writing Programs, Southeast Medievalists Association and International Writing Centers Association.

 |Office: J-M 215|